motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

     ![figure 15](./img/max_res_no_dyn.png)

-    With all 16 cores per executor, apart from ApplicationManager and daemon processes are not counted for, HDFS throughput will hurt and it’ll result in excessive garbage results
+    This time it took 9.7 minutes for application to finish but still in both cases it was distincly longer than with the default configuration.

-    For both cases we obtained processing times 11min and 9.7min respectively which is distincly longer than with the default configuration.
+    Next, we tried passing the second configuration to 20 *m5.x4large* cluster

     //the same for m5

 3. Setting our own spark options

-    We tried to follow the aws guide for maximizing spark performance [https://aws.amazon.com/blogs/big-data/best-practices-for-successfully-managing-memory-for-apache-spark-applications-on-amazon-emr/?fbclid=IwAR0FktESsXL5iFsnhwpqvXYfp7Dgj42mdT3aEqGfANTJsqPQXBDoB3so_Lk].
+    We tried to follow the aws guide for maximizing spark performance [2].
 For our 20 nodes *c4.4xlarge* cluster we calculated the following properties:

         spark.executor.cores = 5 (5 vcores per executor)
         spark.executor.instances = (3*20) - 1 = 59 (total number of executors)